 It was as if her eyes had miraculously been opened.
 Ironic really, considering her peripheral vision was actually now slightly blurred without her glasses!

 The lustful feelings were quickly switching to annoyance and frustration; she wanted him out of her head!
 Surely her heart could understand that she deserved much better than this, he was a snake!
 The picture of his face still at the forefront of her mind was transforming into a hissing serpent.
 She felt disgusted at herself for having defended him for so many months, for letting this obsession with him go on for so long!

-Removing the broken pieces from her pocket she set them down at her desk and glanced out of the window, spying a portly pigeon perched out on the ledge.
+Removing the broken pieces of glass from her pocket she set them down at her desk and glanced out of the window, spying a portly pigeon perched out on the ledge.
 As it began to coo she found herself zoning out, focusing dreamily on the soothing tones erupting from its billowing neck.
 Could it be that in breaking her literal pair of glasses, the figurative rose-tinted specs that she’d been wearing for the past nine months had also been shattered?
 The pigeon flapped its wings and took flight, she snapped back to reality, chuckling to herself.
 Only she would be capable of drawing such a tenuous link, but wouldn’t that be a story to tell…